Beraliv/beraliv.dev/packages/blog/content/blog/2021-04-07-making-object-out-of-tuple/index.md

 ---
 title: Making object out of tuple
 date: "2021-04-07"
 description: Third challenge is TupleToObject.
+I would say it's rarely used.
+But what we want to achieve here is having identical keys and values for the result object.
 labels:
   - typescript
   - easy